daniel-frak/backity/README.md

 The following advanced properties can be customized:

-- `backity.file-download-queue-scheduler` - how often the file download queue should be checked
+- `backity.file-backup-queue-scheduler` - how often the file copy queue should be checked
 - `backity.gog-auth-scheduler` - how often the system should check if GOG authentication should be refreshed

 ### S3 support